grapesfrog/media-catalogue/Streamlined_example/README.md

 ## Contributing

-This is purely for demo purposes no contributions are accepted
+This is purely for demo purposes and designed to use locally.
+No contributions are accepted